 He turned onto his side now, forcing his mind to shut off and closed his eyes, using images of green fields and sunshine to lull him to sleep.
 Within ten minutes, he was running through those fields, his dreams taking him on a restful journey.

-She had almost broken down on the bridge, the closest she had come to it in fact, all from the pressure of the constant attacks but had managed to hide it well and knew she had fooled them all, even Chakotay.
-When Tuvok had shown no signs of having noticed, she knew she had pulled it off but she also realized how close she had come to falling apart and it scared the hell out of her.
+She'd almost broken down on the bridge, the closest she'd come to it in fact, all from the pressure of the constant attacks but had managed to hide it well and knew she'd fooled them all, even Chakotay.
+When Tuvok had shown no signs of having noticed, she knew she'd pulled it off but she also realized how close she'd come to falling apart and it scared the hell out of her.

-It had been a rough week, not unusual in the Delta Quadrant and Kathryn had been feeling guiltier than usual about stranding them there.
-She had just returned from Sandrine's, having witnessed Chakotay in a quiet corner with his latest and felt lonelier than she normally did.
-It had been a simple accident, a glass dropped in the sink and as she had lifted the pieces out to dispose of them and turned to exit the small space of the bathroom, her foot had caught on her nightgown and she had fallen.
-She knew instantly that the glass had fallen beneath her and when she checked herself, a shard of the glass protruded from her arm.
-Instead of immediately attending to the injury, she had sat mesmerized as her blood had flowed down her arm.
-What she had never forgotten had been the feeling of relief which had surrounded her, the sight of the blood giving her a feeling that she was really alive and here was the proof.
+It had been a rough week, not unusual in the Delta Quadrant and Kathryn had been feeling guiltier than usual about stranding them here.
+She'd just returned from Sandrine's, having witnessed Chakotay in a quiet corner with his latest girlfriend and felt lonelier than she normally did.
+It had been a simple accident, a glass dropped in the sink and as she'd lifted the pieces out to dispose of them and turned to exit the small space of the bathroom, her foot had caught on her nightgown and she'd fallen.
+She knew instantly that the glass had fallen beneath her and when she checked herself, a shard of glass protruded from her arm.
+Instead of immediately attending to the injury, she'd sat mesmerized as her blood had flowed down her arm.
+What she'd never forgotten had been the feeling of relief which had surrounded her, the sight of the blood giving her a feeling that she was really alive and here was the proof.
 She had felt all the tension drain from her as the pain on the outside smothered the pain on the inside for that moment.
-Within a minute, she had snapped to her senses and had attended sickbay and had the deep cut treated but over the following week, her mind had constantly drifted back to the incident and the feelings which had accompanied it.
+Within a minute, she'd snapped to her senses and had attended sickbay and had the deep cut treated but over the following week, her mind had constantly drifted back to the incident and the feelings which had accompanied it.

 Her next 'cut' as she came to call them started out as more of an experiment than anything else.
-Ever the scientist, Kathryn had told herself she wanted to see if the feeling she had experienced had been just a 'one off', if she had imagined it or if there had been something more to it.
+Ever the scientist, Kathryn had told herself she wanted to see if the feeling she'd experienced had been just a 'one off', if she'd imagined it or if there had been something more to it.
 What she denied to herself, was the fact that she desperately wanted to experience the same feelings again.
-Pain had shot up her arm when she cut it and she had looked away quickly and reached for the regenerator but as the same feelings washed over her she had halted and studied the blood flow instead.
+Pain had shot up her arm when she cut it and she'd looked away quickly and reached for the regenerator but as the same feelings washed over her she'd halted and studied the blood flow instead.
 Within a minute she snapped out of it and immediately healed the self-inflicted injury.
 She resisted for several days until something else went wrong for her and once more found herself seeking the temporary relief cutting herself brought her.